01 of 05

 05 of 05

-Drawing Flowers in Pastel and Coloured Pencil
+Drawing Flowers in Pastel and Colored Pencil

 With the basic shape laid out, petals are built up in bold, broad areas of the main colors.
 Lighter and darker hues are added to create variation, texture, and form.